 Nominated for an Orwell Prize in 2020, his films are distinguished by strong characters, hard-won access and an intimate, engaging shooting style.
 They consistently make Critics Choice in the tabloids and broadsheets whilst provoking strong reactions from audiences.

-His debut feature ‘Eminent Monsters’ was screened at United Nations Human Rights Council, in June 2019 and led to the first ever report on the global use of psychological torture by Member States and remains part of a campaign for non-coercive interrogation methods.
+His debut feature Eminent Monsters was screened at United Nations Human Rights Council, leading to the first ever report on the global use of psychological torture by Member States and remains part of a campaign for non-coercive interrogation methods.

-His Darren McGarvey’s Class Wars series was rated in a global twenty of Best TV of 2021 by the Guardian alongside landmark series such as It's a Sin and Line of Duty.
+His Darren McGarvey’s Class Wars series was rated in a global twenty of Best TV of 2021 by the Guardian alongside such landmark series as It's a Sin and Line of Duty.